 If the number of applicants exceeds the number of available places, the following priorities will apply:

-1. Children in public care (looked after children) or a child who was previously looked after
+1. Children in public care (looked after children) or a child who was previously looked after or are adopted children

 2. Children who have a brother or sister attending the Academy at the time of admission. (sibling rule) NB: (brother or sister means; a child with at least one natural or legally adopted parent being the same person).
 Original documents may be requested by the Admissions Manager.